codeforkjeff/dbt-sqlite/README.md

 SQLite is an embedded SQL database.
 It can be a good choice if your project meets some or all of these criteria:

-- the database file lives on fast, local storage (not on a network drive)
+- you can store the database file on fast, local storage (not on a network drive)
 - the amount of data is relatively small (GBs, not TBs)
-- you're a data team of one with no need to share access to the database
+- you're a data team of one with no need to share access to a database
 - you mainly care about the final results of your pipelines, which are just a few models that you export into other systems for multi-user access or into BI/viz tools for analysis